 - Overlooks all operations of the club

 - Organizes club meetings and determines what will be covered during those meetings

 - Monitors the club’s progress towards meeting the expected quota for team formation and travel

-- Trains newly elected officers to make sure they understand their responsibilities and carry them out seamlessly throughout the year
+- Trains newly elected officers to make sure they understand their responsibilities and carry them out seamlessly

 - Meets with a faculty advisor (if necessary), provides necessary updates, and discusses key issues